DanTeegan/Networking-VPC/README.md

 - Region is a close cluster of data centres.
 - Within the region we have availability zone, which are logically connected but physically segregated data centres inside a region.

+### INGRESS – Inbound
+- SSH for us and automation servers
+- Dev ports for us
+- Internet ports for the world

+### EGRESS – Outbound
+- default (0.0.0.0)

+### NACL
+in NACL you Need to set outbound rules.
+By default, outbound traffic is denied

+Rules number matter, and you can deny IP as well as allow

 ## Creating the VPC
 #### 1) Search for VPC in the AWS dashboard and click VPC